jkarimov-42Wolfsburg/42pipex/README.md

 # 42cursus - pipex

-Implementing pipex in C involves understanding how to manage processes, file descriptors, and pipes.
+Implementing Pipex in C involves understanding how to manage processes, file descriptors, and pipes.
 Here's a brief outline of what you need to learn:

 **Processes and fork():**